affaible/embeddings-poc/README.md

 ![image](adimena-green-tsne.png "Green T-SNE")

-Another cluster shows how there can be clusters of visually similar data that cut across the desired classifications.
+Another cluster shows how there can be a group of data points that are visually similar, but cut across the desired classifications.

 ----